TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/015 Button component.md

 I have uploaded a login and a logout icon to github, you can find them [here](https://github.com/TroelsMortensen/BlazorLogin/blob/master/BlazorLoginApp/wwwroot/img/Login.png) and [here](https://github.com/TroelsMortensen/BlazorLogin/blob/master/BlazorLoginApp/wwwroot/img/Logout.png).

-Just rightclick the image and click "save image as", that should let you download the images.
+Just right-click the image and click "save image as", that should let you download the images.

 These two images should be stored in a new "img" directory inside the "wwwroot" directory in your project: